 The Fund's debt primarily consists of bonded debt and loans.
 Bonded debt is secured solely by water system revenues and provides financing for capital improvements.
-Loans issued by the Washington State Agencies for certain capital improvements are unsecured.
+Loans issued by Washington State agencies for certain capital improvements are unsecured.
 The Fund's credit ratings on its bonds were AAA and AA+/stable by Moody's Investors Service Inc. and Standard & Poor's Rating Services, respectively.
 Additional details about the Fund's revenue bonds and loans are in Notes 4 and 9 of this report.

+At December 31, 2024, the Fund had \$629.2 million in bonded debt and \$16.6 million in loans, as compared to \$604.5 million and \$18.6 million, respectively, at December 31, 2023.
+Bonded debt increased a net \$24.7 million, attributed to the issuance of \$68.8 million in bonds, offset by \$44 million in scheduled payments of debt principal.
+Loans decreased by \$2.0 million due to scheduled principal payments on existing loans.

 At December 31, 2023, the Fund had \$604.5 million in bonded debt and \$18.6 million in loans, as compared to \$655.2 million and \$20.7 million, respectively, at December 31, 2022.
 Bonded debt decreased a net \$50.8 million, attributed to scheduled payments of debt principal on existing bonds.
-Loans also decreased \$2.0 million due to scheduled principal payments on existing loans.
+Loans also decreased by \$2.0 million due to scheduled principal payments on existing loans.

-At December 31, 2022, the Fund had \$655.2 million in bonded debt and \$20.7 million in loans, as compared to \$664.5 million and \$22.7 million, respectively, at December 31, 2021.
-Bonded debt decreased a net \$9.2 million, attributed to scheduled payments of debt principal on existing bonds, issuance of a new revenue and refunding bonds and defeasance of old bonds.
-Loans also decreased \$2.0 million due to scheduled principal payments on existing loans.